Today’s best banks and bank accounts for travelling & spending abroad for 22 June

 Pros and cons of using credit and debit cards

 - Safer than cash.
 Cash can get stolen easily.
-If your credit card is stolen you can report this to your card issuer and they will cancel the card, ensuring you’re not out of pocket.
+If your debit or credit card is stolen you can report this to your card issuer and they will cancel the card, ensuring you’re not out of pocket.
 You might even be able to do this within your provider’s app.
 Some card issuers will also offer extra services like travel insurance.

 - Some credit and debit cards will charge for overseas spending.
 Some banks and card issuers will levy charges and fees for spending when abroad.
 So it’s vital you check your credit card’s terms and conditions, and if necessary you should switch to a card that offers fee-free international spending.